paradajozsef/loopback-next/docs/site/Using-strong-error-handler.md

   .listen(3000);
 ```

-In general, `strong-error-handler` must be the last middleware function
+In general, `strong-error-handler` must be the last middleware function to be
 registered.

 The above configuration will log errors to the server console, but not return